HolgerBurkarth/HomeKit-ESP8266/README.md

 effort to the pure changes.
 The GarageDoorOpener example is implemented with just a few lines of source code.
 The opener is configured simply by adding units (see Host in GarageDoor.h).

- > :exclamation: This library has been compiled with the ESP8266 Arduino Core 3.1.2.
+> [!NOTE]
+> This library has been compiled with the ESP8266 Arduino Core 3.1.2.
 Lower versions may compile with errors.

 ---